List of people executed in West Virginia

 The following is a list of people executed by the U.S. state of West Virginia from 1861 to 1959.

 Capital punishment was abolished in West Virginia in 1965.
-From 1861 to 1959, 112 people have been executed in West Virginia, 102 by hanging, 9 by electrocution and 1 by hanging in chains.
+From 1861 to 1959, 112 people, all male, have been executed in West Virginia, 103 by hanging and 9 by electrocution.

 Executions 1861-1959

+Electrocution

+On February 10, 1949, the West Virginia legislature approves the use of electrocution at the state penitentiary as the state's new default method of execution.
+The legislation was approved in March 1949 and signed by Governor Okey Patteson later that month.
+This made West Virginia the last state to adopt the electric chair as an execution method.